wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 two critical performance characteristics of NVM.
 First, although sequential writes are faster than random writes with a few threads, when the number of threads increases, the performance gap between the two would narrow (as a possible result of internal resource contention), making it less beneficial to perform sequential writes instead of random ones when the thread count is large.
+Second, repeated cache block flushes using the clwb instruction on the same address will suffer extremely high latency, the cause of which is speculated to be either internal serialization of successive clwb instructions, or NVM's wear-leveling mechanism.